DCotterill/halixia-hugo/content/ma/take-a-break-106.md

 layout: static
 ---

-Find out about the importance of taking a break
+Find out about the importance of taking a break.

 This episode of the "Just one Thing" podcast introduces the importance of taking a break to boost focus, enhance creativity and even improve eye health.